SaraToth/bookstore-inventory/README.md

-# bookstore-inventory
+# Bookstore Inventory
-An application to manage book inventory for a bookstore franchise
+A simple CRUD App in Node.js and Express to manage bookstore inventory across multiple branches of a franchise.

 ## Getting Started